blocknative/web3-onboard/packages/core/README.md

   },
   plugins: [
     new webpack.ProvidePlugin({
+      process: 'process/browser',
       Buffer: ['buffer', 'Buffer']
     })
   ]
 }
 ```

 #### If using create-react-app

-[CRACO](https://www.npmjs.com/package/@craco/craco) provides an easy way to override webpack config which is obfuscated in Creat React App built applications.
+[CRACO](https://www.npmjs.com/package/@craco/craco) provides an easy way to override webpack config which is obfuscated in Create React App built applications.

 The above webpack 5 example can be used in the `craco.config.js` file at the root level in this case.